 Final Thoughts

-Living with a disability doesn’t mean giving up independence; it means finding new ways to get it.
-Whether it’s choosing the right wheelchair, making your home more accessible, learning new skills or leaning on your support system every step you take gets you closer to a life that’s fulfilling, confident and free.
+Living with a disability doesn’t mean losing independence; it means finding new ways to get it.
+Whether it’s choosing the right wheelchair, making your home more accessible, learning new skills or leaning on your support system every step of the way, you get closer to a life that’s fulfilling, confident and free.

 You’re not alone.
-With the right tools, mindset and people around you can tackle anything and live life on your terms.
-Start small, stay consistent and never underestimate yourself, you've got this!
+With the right tools, mindset and people around you can do anything and live life on your terms.
+Start small, stay consistent and never underestimate yourself, you got this!

-Every person wants a good friend, so a wheelchair is the same as a good friend, as it matches your lifestyle, comfort, and needs.
-But if you choose a poorly fitted wheelchair so you will face pain, difficulty moving, and frustration in daily life.
+Everyone wants a good friend, so a wheelchair is the same as a good friend, as it matches your lifestyle, comfort and needs.
+But if you choose a poorly fitted wheelchair so you will face pain, difficulty moving and frustration in daily life.

 Can a wheelchair user live independently?

 Absolutely!
-With the right mobility aids, home adjustments and some assistive skills, wheelchair users can do most things on their own - just in a different way.
-Being independent isn't about doing everything by yourself — it's about having the freedom to do things your own way.
+With the right mobility aids, home adjustments and some assistive skills, a wheelchair user can do most things on their own - just in a different way.
+Independence isn’t about doing everything by yourself — it’s about having the freedom to do things your own way.

 How does exercise help if I use a wheelchair?